input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/proposal_submission_action.md

 Any document that lists a collaborator should be highlighted to that collaborator so they can take appropriate action, such as:

-* Confirm they are a collaborator of a version (by submitting this document as `draft`)
+* Confirm they are a collaborator by submitting this document as `draft`
-* Agree to final submission by submitting this document as `final`
+* Agree to being a collaborator on the final submission by submitting this document as `final`
 * Hide themselves from the collaborators list but do not remove themselves by submitting `hide`
 * Remove themselves permanently as a collaborator by publishing a new version with them removed.